 REGISTRATION, SCORES, FEES & RESOURCES

-To register for a GACE, you must first create a MyPSC account on the Georgia Professional Standards Commission (GPSC) website in addition to an ETS GACE testing account.
+To register for a GACE, you must first create a MyPSC through the Georgia Professional Standards Commission (GPSC) in addition to an ETS GACE testing account.
 By registering with the GPSC, your scores will be on record with the GPSC certification office automatically.
 The GACE is a computer-delivered assessment.
 Test centers are located throughout Georgia, across the country, and in various parts of the world.

 Scores & Fees

 - The passing standard for the Program Admission is 250 on a scale of 100-300.

 - A passing score on a GACE content is marked on the score report as induction (220) or professional (250 or above).
 As of July 1, 2017, educators who do not achieve a professional level score on the content area GACE may get an induction certificate with an induction level score but will have to obtain a professional level score - or an exemption if available - before receiving a professional certificate.